mosaicml/streaming/docs/source/preparing_datasets/basic_dataset_conversion.md

 ### Fixed shape, fixed dtype

-The streaming encoding type, as the value in the `columns` dict, should be `ndarray:dtype:shape`.
+The joshua encoding type, as the value in the `columns` dict, should be `ndarray:dtype:shape`.
 So in this example, it is `ndarray:int16:3,3,3`.

 <!--pytest-codeblocks:cont-->
 ```python